Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 }
 ```

-A bounding box is most of the time created from a minimum and a maximum point.
-If you imagine a cube, you can think the minimum point as the bottom-left-front corner and the maximum point as the top-right-back corner.
+A bounding box is usually created from a minimum and a maximum point.
+If you imagine a cube, you can think of the minimum point as the bottom-left-front corner and the maximum point as the top-right-back corner.
 In our case, we create a bounding box that is centered on the enemy model, with a size of 30 units in each direction (X, Y, Z).

 > [!TIP]
 >
-> The bounding box is created with a size superior to the actual enemy model.
-This is to make the collision detection more forgiving.
-It is recreated at each frame, taking into account the enemy's world matrix, so that it follows the model's position.
+> The bounding box is created larger than the actual enemy model.
+This makes the collision detection more forgiving.
+It is recreated each frame, taking into account the enemy's world matrix so that it follows the model's position.

-We will also add a ``SetRandomPosition`` function to place the enemy at a random position after it has been hit.
+We will also add a `SetRandomPosition` function to place the enemy at a random position after it has been hit.
 This will allow us to test our shooting system in a more dynamic way.

 ### Managing enemies in the Game1 class

-We will now add a list of enemies in the ``Game1`` class.
+We will now add a list of enemies in the `Game1` class.
 The class will be responsible for updating and drawing the enemies.
 For now, we'll start with a single enemy.

 ```csharp
 public class Game1 : Game